Evaluating Non-Analytic Functions of Matrices: Introduction

 \subsection{The structure of the paper}

-The paper is organized as follows.
 In Section~\ref{sec:background} we present our notation and the required mathematical background.
-Section~\ref{sec:Mat_Cheb_exp} introduces the matrix Chebyshev expansion and our main theoretical results.
+In Section~\ref{sec:Mat_Cheb_exp} we introduce the matrix Chebyshev expansion and our main theoretical results.
 These results include the conditions for convergence of a matrix Chebyshev expansion to the matrix function and bounds on the convergence rates.
-We illustrate numerically some of our theoretical results in Section~\ref{sec:numerics} and demonstrate the application of the matrix Chebyshev expansion for the problem of subspace recovery in Section~\ref{sec:application}.
+We illustrate some of our theoretical results using numerical examples in Section~\ref{sec:numerics}.